mmterpstra/molgenis-c5-TumorNormal/README.md

     - `varscan.${controlSampleName}/`
        - **Our CNV analysis** see the varscan.normals/*.pdf varscan.normals/*.seg files for results.
 This shows the copynumber ratios versus the normal samples.
     - `xlsx/`
        - **The table dumps of the VCF files made for excel spreadsheet processing**.
-Tree types are present raw,min and filtered for viewing the raw variant calls (without filtering), the variant calls with a selected amount of columns and the variant calls filtered for population frequency and function.
+Four types are present description,raw,min and filtered for viewing description of the headers,the raw variant calls (without filtering), the variant calls with a selected amount of columns and the variant calls filtered for population frequency and function.
 This for different type of calls: single nucletide variants (snv), small indels and multinucleotide polymorfisms (indelmnp) and structural variants called with manta (sv / work in progress).